Lezalith/LezInventory/README.md

 On the GitHub page of this project, there's the **Wiki** tab.
 There, you can find pretty much all the instructions on how to work with LezInventory.

-You can modify the code as much as you want.
-Pretty much every line of code in the files is commented.
+On top of that, pretty much every line of code in the files is commented - **You can change the code as much as you want!**

 # Terms of Use
 I just want to be credited, that's all! **Lezalith** alone is fine, **Jan "Lezalith" Masek** is appreciated.